jpovey/terraform-provider-azurerm-development/readme.md

 # Manual Testing
 To test the provider manually run the `go.ps1` script to build the image and open a command line.

 When the image is created any `*.tf` files will be copied from the src folder into the provider directory in the container.
-Create files with a .tf extension to configure create terraform resources.
+Create files with a .tf extension to configure terraform resources for testing.

 From here use the normal terraform commands to test the provider.
-The azure subscription credentials set in `env.list` will be used to connect and login to azure.
+The azure subscription credentials set in `env.list` will be used to connect and login to azure and could cost money.

 ```PowerShell
 terraform init